 Exhaust gases are produced during the roasting process that need to be vented to the atmosphere.
 There are two sources of exhaust gas.
 Hot gas (products of combustion) through the cyclone assembly passes up into the "Hot Stack."
-Also, air is drawn through the hot beans in the cooler tray to cool them passes through the "Cooling Stack."
+Also, air is drawn through the hot beans in the cooler tray to cool them is passed up the "Cooling Stack."